Bart-del/xtm-recruitment-task/README.md

 In the project, I used the following technologies:

-* Java version 11.02
+* Java version 17
-* Framework Spring version 2.4.5
+* Framework Spring version 2.6.1
+* Spring Web to create a REST API
+* Spring Data JPA to integrate the application with the Remote MySQL database
-* Unirest library version 1.4.9 to connect to the Github API
+* Lombok to limit the boilerplate code
-* Hamcrest library version 2.2 for tests
+* AssertJ for testing

 ## Setup